 Challenging Stress Remotely

-It’s World Health Day and Stress Awareness Month.
+It’s Stress Awareness Month.
 That certainly calls for a minute to take stock on where we’re at and where we’re going.
 Many of us are keeping up to date with news of Covid-19 in the UK and around the world, but are we really checking in with ourselves?
 If we don’t look after number 1, why would anyone else?
 If we don’t look after our teams, who else will?

 The word ‘Coronavirus’ is shaping up to be the biggest story in Google trends history (click here for graph and twitter discussion) as we struggle to keep our companies afloat, plan long term survival, deal with redundancies and furloughing, and the overwhelm or boredom that can result.
 Interestingly, boredom triggers stress too – our brains need to be engaged in meaningful activities that give us a sense of purpose.
 Being stretched is different to stress and I personally never to refer to stress as a healthy state.
 It’s when we are stretched too thin that we break.
 The smallest things can cause the step from stretch to stress.

 In addition to work worries, our anxiety about family, friends and health has increased.
 For me personally last week it was having to find time in an already busy week to queue for shopping (with the likelihood of getting online grocery slots a bit like winning the lottery), having to clean the house (our beloved cleaner disappointingly isn’t considered essential) and home-schooling (thank goodness it’s now the Easter ‘holiday’).
 My husband and I are constantly checking in with how we’re attempting to get all this to work, which changes day to day depending on how we feel and what else is going on outside our control.